Programmer-Jo/Prime-Search/README.md

 # Prime-Search
-I created an algorithm for finding large prime mubers and also the code to test if it is a prime number, first you inout a number and a second nnumber is generated from that, sometimes the output number won't be a prime so my code will test if it is a prime
+I created an algorithm for finding large prime numbers and also the code to test if it is a prime number, first you type in a number and a second number is generated from that, sometimes the output number won't be a prime so my code will test if it is a prime number or not.